dashWoorkZ/catSub/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-This is an early draft, the final draft will need an API Key and OAuth Credentials in order to be fully functional, instructions for acquiring them will be included with their adaption into the program, i still need to add storage and add API Key functionality.
+This is an early draft, i still need to add storage.

 <img src="imgs/img_01.png" alt="image_01.png" />
 <img src="imgs/img_02.png" alt="image_02.png" />